 Plant a (career) flag for 2014

-A new year on the horizon and a new set of resolutions.
+T here’s a new year on the horizon making now a great time for a new set of New Year’s Career Resolutions.
 Do you have “find a new job” on your list of things to accomplish in 2014?
 How many of your colleagues or direct reports do?
+Read more for our new career ideas.

 Recent economic news confirms that the US economy is pursuing its slow recovery and unemployment numbers are continuing to decline.
 About 34% of CEOs expect to hire more people over the next six months, according to a recent economic outlook survey of US chief executive officers.
 Other countries, such as the UK, report improved job numbers.
 While we are not yet back to the levels seen in a buoyant economy, as employees we generally feel that we have the upper hand in the employer-employee relationship and this is reflected in our attitudes towards career.